Who gives radiotherapy

 They may refer you to local agencies who can help you at home.
 Some people can claim travelling expenses.
 Others may apply for a grant from a charity.

 Many hospitals have a symptom control team.
-They give help and support to people whose symptoms or treatment are causing problems and they also link up with nurses who can continue to see you at home.
+They give help and support to people whose symptoms or treatment are causing problems.
+They also link up with nurses who can continue to see you at home.

 Rated 4 out of 5 based on 8 votes